TIBCOSoftware/tci-flogo/samples/app-dev/Mapping-Arrays/if-else/readme.md

 ### Run the application

 Once you are ready to run the application, you can use Push option and then run this app.
-Once it reaches to Running state, go to API tester and hit tryout the first endoint.
+Once it reaches to Running state, go to API tester and hit tryout the first endpoint.
 You can use below input JSON (Note that Status is 'pending'.
 You can also try with 'delivered' or 'completed'):
 * {
   "ShoppingCartOrder": {
     "Order": "D01-8127020-6200600",